Chained CPI Versus the Standard CPI: Breaking Down the Numbers

 Here is a snapshot that compares the cumulative effect of inflation with these three indexes:

-Over time the proposed switch to the Chained CPI for Social Security COLAs will substantially lower the cost to government ... and the size of payouts to recipients.
+Over time a switch to the Chained CPI for Social Security COLAs will substantially lower the cost to government … and the size of payouts to recipients.

-Note: See also my analysis of the hypothetical use of Chained CPI for Social Security cost-of-living adjustments (COLAs) over the past twelve years:
+Note : See also my analysis of the hypothetical use of Chained CPI for Social Security cost-of-living adjustments (COLAs) over and extended period: